sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

     Default: 60
 ```
 - `-f`: the main configuration to provide to JMXtrans to know the source, and the sink(s).
+- `-q`: if we want to specify some quartz properties.
+JMXTrans has some defaults in the file `quartz-server.properties`.
+Quartz has [tons of options](http://www.quartz-scheduler.org/documentation/quartz-2.2.x/configuration/) such as its threadpool config, listeners, plugins, misc thresholds..
+- `-s`: to change the default 60s poll interval (`runPeriod`).

+## Configuration

 For instance, it can listen to the JMX data on `localhost:9010` and send the results to `stdout`: